palpen/wage_calculator/README.md

 # Wage Calculator
-This is a simple system for research assistants for taking notes on your activity and keeping track of the hours you've worked.
+This is a simple system for taking notes and tracking hours worked.
 The python script will tabulate your hours by month and calculate your income.

 ### How to use these files